thomas-mindruptive/pure-svelte/README-Supplier-Browser.md

 #### The "Smart" Parent: `SupplierForm.svelte`
 - A specific component that knows everything about a `Wholesaler`.
 It provides the domain-specific `validate` and `submit` functions to the `FormShell`.

+#### Validation Strategy: Hybrid HTML5 with CSS Pseudo-classes
+The form architecture has been updated to leverage the browser's native HTML5 validation engine for a more performant and accessible user experience, while retaining the ability to implement complex business logic.

+*   **Standard Rules in HTML:** All standard validations (`required`, `minlength`, `pattern`, `type="number"`, etc.) are defined directly as attributes on the `<input>` and `<select>` elements.
+*   **Styling via Pure CSS:** Visual feedback for invalid fields is handled exclusively by the CSS `:invalid` pseudo-class.
+This eliminates JavaScript-driven class manipulation for styling.
+*   **"Smart Parent" for Business Logic:** The "Smart Parent" component (e.g., `SupplierForm`) provides a `validate` function that is responsible **only** for complex business rules that HTML cannot express (e.g., cross-field validation).
+This function returns a simple `errors` object.
+*   **"Dumb Shell" as Orchestrator:** The `FormShell` intelligently orchestrates the process.
+It calls the parent's `validate` function, uses the browser's `setCustomValidity()` API to inject the custom errors into the form's state, and then relies on `checkValidity()` and `reportValidity()` for the final validation result and UI feedback.
+*   **Validation on Mount:** The `FormShell` now performs an initial validation immediately after mounting to provide instant feedback on pre-filled "edit" forms.

 ### Case Study: Context-Aware Reusable Forms (`OfferingForm`)
 The `OfferingForm` is a prime example of the "Smart Parent / Dumb Shell" pattern applied to a complex, reusable component.
 It is designed to be used from two different navigation contexts: creating an offering for a specific supplier, or creating an offering for a specific product.